SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-12-03-the-mindset-of-a-high-performing-sdr.md

 ---
 layout: blog
-published: false
+published: true
 title: The Mindset of a High-Performing SDR
 description: >-
-  Let's dive right in and whiteboard this:

-  You see the difference?
+  Let's dive right in and whiteboard this: You see the difference?
 The low-performing SDR has this defeatist mindset.
 In their head, the prospect is way above them and the SDR isn't worthy of their time.
 This is the biggest challenge that SDRs have.
 Getting over this mental hump.
 coverImage: img/jl0.jpeg
 publishDate: 'December 1, 2018'
 author: Jeremy Leveille